OzerovaDaria/probius_code/README.md

 # Configuration
 - The configuration of the Probius system: config/global.conf
 - The configurations of VNFs: config/vnf.conf
-- The service chain policies: config/policy.conf
+- Service chain policies: config/policy.conf

 # Test environment
 - The current Probius is fully tested on Ubuntu 16.04.